sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 ![packet flow in data plane](https://github.com/sonic-net/DASH/blob/main/documentation/high-avail/images/ha-bm-packet-flow.svg)

-From the perspective of DPAPP, its core task in slow path is to create flow in flow table in case of flow miss in Flow (ConnTrack) lookup stage, and then maintain flow state.
+From the perspective of DPAPP, its core task in slow path is to create flow in flow table in case of flow miss in Flow (Conntrack) lookup stage, and then maintain flow state.
 The sub sections will depict these functions around flow object.

 ### 6.1.
 DASH metadata